-The License has been recorded at its fair value of \$250,000 based on management's projected net cash flows to be realized from sales of products under the License.
+The License has been recorded at its fair value of \$250,000 based on the management's projected net cash flows to be realized from sales of products under the License.

-5. Note Payable
+5. Notes Payable

-On March 10, 2010, in connection with the purchase of directors and officers liability insurance, the Company borrowed \$14,532, payable in nine equal monthly installments of \$1,690, including interest of 11.04%, per annum, through December 2010.
+On March 10, 2010, in connection with the purchase of directors and officers liability insurance, the Company borrowed \$14,532, payable in nine equal monthly installments of \$1,690 through December 2010, including interest of 11.04%, per annum.